crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

 # Tasks

+- [ ] Embed css in page for local css
 - [30] Restore upload functionality
 - [ ] Restore missing examples
 - [ ] Consider making it possible to set break-inside auto for table label and table